asebak/ui5-visualstudio-plugin/README.md

 ======
 ## Download
 ```
+From Visual Studio Gallery
 http://visualstudiogallery.msdn.microsoft.com/aabd3f1e-fd57-43f5-8dde-54dd0355defe
 ```
 ## Extension Overview
 ```
-This unofficial extension allows you to create basic OpenUI5 Apps that will run with IIS and an ASP.NET Web Project.
-It contains a project template that will allow you to create either a desktop or mobile HTML5 application for the SAP UI5 framework.
+This unofficial extension allows you to create basic OpenUI5 Apps
+that will run with IIS and an ASP.NET Web Project.
+It contains a project template that will allow you to create either
-You can install it from the visual studio gallery:
+a desktop or mobile HTML5 application for the SAP UI5 framework.
 ```

 ## Features